TOP500: Architecture and operating systems

-In recent years heterogeneous computing, mostly using Nvidia's graphics processing units (GPUs) or Intel's x86-based Xeon Phi as coprocessors, has dominated the TOP500 because of better performance per watt ratios and higher absolute performance, while AMD GPUs have taken the top 1 and displaced Nvidia in top 10 part of the list.
+In recent years, heterogeneous computing has dominated the TOP500, mostly using Nvidia's graphics processing units (GPUs) or Intel's x86-based Xeon Phi as coprocessors.
+This is because of better performance per watt ratios and higher absolute performance.
+AMD GPUs have taken the top 1 and displaced Nvidia in top 10 part of the list.
 The recent exceptions include the aforementioned Fugaku, Sunway TaihuLight, and K computer.
 Tianhe-2A is also an interesting exception, as US sanctions prevented use of Xeon Phi; instead, it was upgraded to use the Chinese-designed Matrix-2000 accelerators.

-Two computers which first appeared on the list in 2018 are based on architectures new to the TOP500.
+Two computers which first appeared on the list in 2018 were based on architectures new to the TOP500.
 One was a new x86-64 microarchitecture from Chinese manufacturer Sugon, using Hygon Dhyana CPUs (these resulted from a collaboration with AMD, and are a minor variant of Zen-based AMD EPYC) and was ranked 38th, now 117th, and the other was the first ARM-based computer on the list – using Cavium ThunderX2 CPUs.
 Before the ascendancy of 32-bit x86 and later 64-bit x86-64 in the early 2000s, a variety of RISC processor families made up most TOP500 supercomputers, including SPARC, MIPS, PA-RISC, and Alpha.

-All the fastest supercomputers since the Earth Simulator supercomputer have used operating systems based on Linux.
+All the fastest supercomputers since the Earth Simulator supercomputer (gained top spot in 2002, kept it for 2 and a half years until June 2004, was decommissioned in 2009; though other non-Linux on the list for longer) have used operating systems based on Linux.
 Since November 2017, all the listed supercomputers use an operating system based on the Linux kernel.